derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/04/2024 16:15:15 : 3 Database Admins walked into a NoSQL bar.
+22/04/2024 16:15:51 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does pyjokes have in common with Adobe Flash?
-It gets updated all the time, but never gets any better.
+How many Prolog programmers does it take to change a lightbulb? false.
 <!-- replace-with-joke ends -->